harperreed/harper.blog/content/post/2024-03-19-how-to-leica-like-a-noob.md

 **Enjoy it!**

 If you find that you don’t like the Leica (unlikely) sell it and get a different camera.
-Lot’s of options and most are way cheaper and just as good!
+Lots of options and most are way cheaper and just as good!
 {{< image src="/images/posts/photos-busking.jpg" caption="Some light operatic busking.
 Leica Q. 2016. ">}}